-- Jan.
-24, 1983 The Colorado Lottery is launched, with offices in Pueblo, Denver, Fort Collins, and Grand Junction. - June 1983 Lottery sales exceed anticipated revenue, and a \$60 million sales revenue projection, surpasses \$137 million in revenue within the first six months of operation. - Sept.
-1983 The Lottery makes its first proceeds distribution, \$41.7 million to three designated recipients: \$20.8 million to Capital Construction; \$16.7 million to the Conservation Trust Fund; and \$4.2 million to the State Division of Parks & Outdoor Recreation. - 1984 The Lottery launches its first Super Instant (Scratch) game. - 1989 The Lottery launches its first Jackpot game, Lotto, on its 6th anniversary. - 1992 The Lottery awards Kim Walker of Boulder \$27 million, the largest Lotto jackpot in Colorado history.
-She also becomes the 100th Lotto millionaire. - 1992 Voters approve a portion of Lottery proceeds to go to the newly created Great Outdoors Colorado Trust Fund (GOCO) per a constitutional amendment.
-GOCO monies are earmarked for wildlife, open space, parks and recreation, and environmental education programs. - 1992 The Lottery launches the Starburst Awards, a yearly award designed to recognize excellence in the use of Lottery funds. - 1994 The Lottery launches MONOPOLY, its first-ever Scratch game in cooperation with a major, national corporate partner, MONOPOLY. - 1994 GOCO awarded its first grants for trail projects. - 1996 Cash 5 is launched. - 1999 The Lottery exceeds the \$1 billion mark in proceeds returns. - 2001 The Lottery introduces its first multi-state Jackpot game, Powerball, to its players.
-Building Excellent Schools Today (BEST) receives its first proceeds funding. - 2005 The Lottery begins supporting National Problem Gambling Awareness Week, in conjunction with the Problem Gambling Coalition of Colorado. - 2010 The Lottery introduces Mega Millions into the market. - 2013 Pick 3 is launched. - 2016 Lucky for Life comes to Colorado. - 2017 Pick 3 begins a midday drawing. - 2017 EZ Match is added to Cash 5. - 2019 Lotto is enhanced to Colorado Lotto+. - 2021 Colorado has its first Lucky for Life top prize winner.
-Powerball adds a Monday drawing and the DoublePlay feature.
+Jan.
+24, 1983 - The Colorado Lottery is launched, with offices in Pueblo, Denver, Fort Collins, and Grand Junction.

+June 1983 - Lottery sales exceed anticipated revenue, and a \$60 million sales revenue projection, surpasses \$137 million in revenue within the first six months of operation.

+Sept.
+1983 - The Lottery makes its first proceeds distribution, \$41.7 million to three designated recipients: \$20.8 million to Capital Construction; \$16.7 million to the Conservation Trust Fund; and \$4.2 million to the State Division of Parks & Outdoor Recreation.

+- 1984 The Lottery launches its first Super Instant (Scratch) game. - 1989 The Lottery launches its first Jackpot game, Lotto, on its 6th anniversary. - 1992 The largest Lotto jackpot in Colorado history is sold to Kim Walker, for \$27 million, making her 100th Lotto millionaire. - 1992 Voters approve a portion of Lottery proceeds to go to the newly created Great Outdoors Colorado Trust Fund (GOCO) per a constitutional amendment.
+The Lottery launches the Starburst Awards, a yearly award designed to recognize excellence in the use of Lottery funds. - 1994 The Lottery launches MONOPOLY, its first-ever Scratch game in cooperation with a major, national corporate partner, MONOPOLY.
+GOCO awarded its first grants for trail projects. - 1996 Cash 5 is launched. - 1999 The Lottery exceeds the \$1 billion mark in proceeds returns. - 2001 The Lottery introduces its first multi-state Jackpot game, Powerball, to its players.
+Building Excellent Schools Today (BEST) receives its first proceeds funding. - 2005 The Lottery begins supporting National Problem Gambling Awareness Week, in conjunction with the Problem Gambling Coalition of Colorado. - 2010 The Lottery introduces Mega Millions into the market. - 2013 Pick 3 is launched. - 2016 Lucky for Life comes to Colorado. - 2019 Lotto is enhanced to Colorado Lotto+. - 2021 Colorado has its first Lucky for Life top prize winner. - 2022 The Lottery achieved Level 4 World Lottery Association Responsible Gaming certification - 2022 The Lottery launched online claims services for its players. - 2023 The Lottery's proceeds reach \$4 billion on its 40th Anniversary.